 Credentials Evaluation: A determination, through review of transcripts and other relevant material, whether an education program is comparable to nursing education in the U.S. The components of a credentials evaluation include nursing education, entry to practice and English language proficiency.
-A significant portion of credentials evaluation is devoted to detecting fraud and ensuring that unqualified people don't practice nursing (Shaffer & Yuen-Heung To Dutka, 2012; Shaffer, Phillips & Tuttas, 2014).
+A significant portion of credentials evaluation is devoted to detecting fraud and ensuring that unqualified people don't practice nursing (Shaffer & To Dutka, 2012; Shaffer et al., 2014).